7 Black Burlesque Performers You Need To Know

 At the height of their popularity in the early and mid-20th century, burlesque halls were overwhelmingly segregated spaces.
-Although women of color performed as shake dancers in nightclubs, they rarely shared the stage with white dancers.
-It was up to them to make a name for themselves in an industry in which their identities were easily obscured, exoticized, and even forgotten.
+Although women of colour performed as shake dancers in nightclubs, they rarely shared the stage with white dancers.
+It was up to them to make a name for themselves in an industry in which their identities were easily obscured, exoticised, and even forgotten.

 Here, we're celebrating some of the Black women who broke into the world of mainstream burlesque, and in turn forged pathways for future generations of Black performers and challenged standards of beauty.